avillalon-dev/DataScienceChallenge/MLClassification/FizzBuzzREADME.md

 ## 1. Project Overview <a name="project-overview"></a>
 This repository provides a machine learning test to classify natural numbers into four classes: “None”, “Fizz”, “Buzz”, and “FizzBuzz”.

+**Requirements:**
+- Train any classification algorithm (E.g. support vector machine ) to solve the test as a classic supervised classification problem with four classes.
+- Build your own dataset of any length, any preprocessing step in the input data is allowed.
+- Also, provide the accuracy score obtained by the model with the test data (numbers from 1 - 100).
+- Provide a brief theoretical description of the designed model and data pipeline.
+- Share the implementation and documentation of the project using GitHub.

+**Extra Points:**
+- Perform a ten folds cross-validation using different classification algorithms and select the best among them.
+- Update the documentation to support the selection (or not) of a new algorithm.
+- Publish the trained model as a web service.
+- Create unit tests for the implementation with a test coverage >=80%.

+*The required theoretical description should be put with the other files from the project, could be in the README or other documentation format.*

 ## 2. Data Description <a name="data-description"></a>
 The dataset was created by generating natural numbers and label them according to an specific criteria.
 The dataset consists of one file with two columns: one for the number and another one for the label.
+- Data generation: Write a program that given the numbers from 1 to 100 print “None” for each number.
+But for multiples of three print “Fizz” instead of “None” and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.

 ## 3. Data Transformation <a name="data-transformation"></a>
 In the data transformation, the primary objective is to ready the dataset for modeling, which involves feature engineering to extract features from the natural numbers taking into account class-related attributes.
 Additionally, normalization techniques can be used when necessary to standardize the data, ensuring it aligns with the requirements of the selected models and facilitating robust classification performance.